bookconsultancy

 Arthritis is a condition that causes pain, swelling, and stiffness in your joints.
 Joints are the places in your body where two or more bones meet, like in your knees, wrists, hips, and ankles.
 When arthritis damages your joints, it can make moving around uncomfortable and sometimes very painful.
 This condition can affect people of all ages, even teenagers, but it’s most common in older adults.

 There are over 100 types of arthritis, each with different causes.
-One common type happens as joints naturally wear down with age, which is known as osteoarthritis.
+One common type occurs as joints naturally wear down with age, known as osteoarthritis.
 Other types can develop after an injury damages a joint.
 Some forms of arthritis are linked to autoimmune diseases, where the immune system mistakenly attacks healthy joint tissue, like rheumatoid arthritis.

 If you have joint pain that won’t go away or is affecting your ability to move or do daily activities, it’s essential to see a doctor.
 Early diagnosis and treatment can make a big difference in managing the symptoms and maintaining an active lifestyle.